 Every parent wants their little one to grow strong and healthy teeth – and keep them!
-Australian DR FRANCINE CHIA, from Smilefocus dentist clinic, gives us four tips on supporting healthy habits in young ones.
-As a mum herself, she’s a friendly kids’ dentist in the know, including when it’s time to seek advice from a Singapore orthodontist.
+DR LEONG JIN NI, from Smilefocus dentist clinic, gives us four tips for supporting healthy habits in young ones, including when it’s time to seek advice from a Singapore orthodontist or kids’ dentist.
+Dr Leong is an experienced general dentist who treats patients of all ages, including children.

-#1 Early intervention – when to visit a dentist clinic
+#1 Early intervention – when should kids first visit a dentist clinic?

-#2 Preventing dental anxiety – get your child to a dentist clinic
+#2 Preventing dental anxiety – how to get your kids’ comfortable at their Singapore orthodontist or dentist clinic?

-An enjoyable dental or Singapore orthodontist visit starts at home.
-What you say and do as a parent can help your child have a positive first experience.
+What you say and do as a parent can help your child have a positive first experience with a dentist.
 Remember, this is a routine visit, so be low-key.
-Answer any questions honestly but not specifically.
-“Leave it to the dentist to explain the procedures using special vocabulary,” says Dr Chia.
-Don’t use negative words such as nervous, hurt, pain, drill or (god forbid!) blood.
-It can be hard, but resist using bribery or threats to encourage good behaviour.
+Answer questions honestly but not specifically.
+“Leave it to us to explain the procedures using special vocabulary,” says Dr Leong.
+Don’t use negative words such as nervous, hurt, pain, drill or (god forbid!) blood, and resist using bribery or threats to encourage good behaviour.

-She also recommends preparing by reading books about going to the dentist and role-playing at home.
+She also recommends preparing by reading books about going to the kids’ dentist and role-playing at home.
 Make the dentist clinic appointment at a time when your child won’t be tired or hungry.
-Allow plenty of time – arrive early to settle and play in the waiting area.
+Arrive early to settle and play in the waiting area.
 Once the appointment is underway, let the dentist decide whether you should stay in the room.
-“Some children respond better without a parent present,” says Dr Chia, noting that children sometimes misbehave, are shy or tearful, or wriggle in the chair.
+“Some children respond better without a parent present,” says Dr Leong, noting that children sometimes misbehave, are shy or tearful, or wriggle in the chair.
 “Don’t worry, every child is different, and we can help manage the situation.”

-When it comes to bedtime, Dr Chia suggests imparting good habits right from the start so your little one doesn’t want to go to bed without squeaky-clean teeth.
-“When we sleep, several things happen: saliva production decreases, we stop moving our lips and tongue around, and we don’t swallow as much,” she explains.
+At bedtime, Dr Leong suggests imparting good habits from the start so your little one doesn’t want to go to bed without squeaky-clean teeth.
+“When we sleep, saliva production decreases, we stop moving our lips and tongue around, and we don’t swallow as much,” she explains.
 Eating or drinking before bed therefore increases the risk of developing gingivitis, tooth decay and bad breath.

-If you have a child who simply doesn’t enjoy brushing, you could try cleaning your teeth together.
-Or better still, turn it into a game where you brush each other’s teeth.
-“We have an egg timer which shows how long children should brush, which makes it fun!” says Dr Chia.
+If you have a child who simply doesn’t enjoy brushing, try cleaning your teeth together – or turn it into a game where you brush each other’s teeth.
+“We have an egg timer which shows how long children should brush, which makes it fun!” says Dr Leong.
 The aim is to create a consistent routine that becomes a lifelong habit.
 It’s all about making taking care of tiny teeth easy and enjoyable for everyone.

 Smilefocus